ABAKO

-The Bakongo Association for the Unification, Conservation and Development of the Kongo Language (Association Bakongo pour l'unification, la conservation et le développement de la langue Kongo, or ABAKO) was a Congolese political party, founded by Edmond Nzeza Nlandu, but headed by Joseph Kasa-Vubu, which emerged in the late 1950s as vocal opponent of Belgian colonial rule in what today is the Democratic Republic of the Congo.
-Additionally, the organization served as the major ethno-religious organization for the Kongo people (also known as Bakongo) and became closely intertwined with the Kimbanguist Church which was extremely popular in the lower Congo.
+The Bakongo Association for the Unification, Conservation and Development of the Kongo Language (Association Bakongo pour l'unification, la conservation et le développement de la langue Kongo, ABAKO) was a Congolese political party founded in 1950 by Edmond Nzeza Nlandu in Léopoldville.
+It subsequently came to be headed by Joseph Kasa-Vubu, and emerged in the late 1950s as a vocal opponent of Belgian colonial rule in what is today the Democratic Republic of the Congo.
+In addition to its political role, ABAKO served as the principal ethno-religious organisation for the Kongo people (also known as Bakongo) and became closely intertwined with the Kimbanguist Church, which was extremely popular in the Lower Congo region.

+Background and origins

-Because of its long exposure to the West and rich heritage of messianic unrest, the lower Congo region, homeland of the Kongo people, was the first area to emerge as a focal point of militantly anti-Belgian sentiment and activity.
-ABAKO and Kasa-Vubu spearheaded ethnic nationalism there and in 1956 issued a manifesto calling for immediate independence.
+Because of its long exposure to the West and its rich heritage of messianic unrest, the lower Congo region—homeland of the Kongo people—was the first area to emerge as a focal point of militantly anti-Belgian sentiment and political activity.
+Originally conceived as a cultural and linguistic association to promote and preserve the Kikongo language, ABAKO was transformed under Kasa-Vubu's leadership, which began in 1954–55, into an explicitly political organisation demanding immediate independence.

+The 1956 manifesto and the independence movement

-The move came about as a response to a far more conciliatory statement by a group of intellectuals from other ethnic groups identified with the editorial committee of a Léopoldville newspaper, Conscience Africaine ("African Consciousness").
-In it they gave their full endorsement to the ideas set forth by Belgian professor A. A. J. Van Bilsen in his 1955 essay, the Thirty-Year Plan for the Political Emancipation of Belgian Africa, sometimes known as the Van Bilsen Plan.
-Far more impatient in tone and radical in its objectives, the ABAKO manifesto stated: "Rather than postponing emancipation for another thirty years, we should be granted self-government today."
+ABAKO and Kasa-Vubu spearheaded ethnic nationalism in the lower Congo, and in 1956 issued a manifesto calling for immediate independence.
+The move came in direct response to a far more conciliatory statement by a group of intellectuals from other ethnic groups connected to the editorial committee of the Léopoldville newspaper Conscience Africaine ("African Consciousness").
+That group had given its full endorsement to the proposals set forth by Belgian professor A. A. J. Van Bilsen in his 1955 essay, the Thirty-Year Plan for the Political Emancipation of Belgian Africa—commonly known as the Van Bilsen Plan—which called for a gradual transition to independence over thirty years.

+Far more impatient in tone and radical in its objectives, the ABAKO counter-manifesto rejected this extended transition, asserting: "Rather than postponing emancipation for another thirty years, we should be granted self-government today."
+In so doing, ABAKO melded ethnic nationalism with ideas about territorial nationalism for the colony as a whole, laying the groundwork for a more broadly anti-colonial movement.

+Political dominance in Léopoldville

-The metamorphosis of ABAKO into a major vehicle of anti-colonial sentiment unleashed considerable unrest throughout the lower Congo region.
-In the capital city of Léopoldville (present-day Kinshasa) the party emerged as the dominant force: in the municipal elections of December 1957 ABAKO candidates won 133 out of 170 seats on the communal council, giving unfettered control of African communes into the hands of the party which advocated "complete independence."
-While the party's victory at the polls greatly strengthened its bargaining position in relation to the colonial administration, in the countryside its local sections quickly proliferated, creating a de facto power structure almost entirely beyond the control of the colonial civil servants.
+The transformation of ABAKO into a major vehicle of anti-colonial sentiment unleashed considerable unrest throughout the lower Congo region.
+In the capital city of Léopoldville (present-day Kinshasa), the party emerged as the dominant political force: in the municipal elections of December 1957, ABAKO candidates won 133 out of 170 seats on the communal council, giving the party effective control of the African communes.
+This victory greatly strengthened the party's bargaining position relative to the colonial administration.
+In the countryside, meanwhile, local ABAKO sections proliferated rapidly, creating a de facto power structure that lay almost entirely beyond the control of colonial civil servants.